yulonglim/tp/docs/DeveloperGuide.md

 1. Editing a student from list of students.

-    1. Prerequisites: List students in the currently selected class using `list` command or list all students in TeachBook using `list all` command.
+    1. Prerequisites: List students in the currently selected class using `list` command or list all the students in TeachBook using `list all` command.
     2. Test case: `edit 1 n/Jane p/1234`<br>
        Expected: First student in the list is being edited.
 Name of the student is changed to `Jane` and phone number of the student is changed to `1234`
     3. Test case: `edit 1`<br>